FAQ’s

 Is there parking at the checkpoints?

-George Inn at Bathampton has free parking for a maximum 3hrs (best for drop-off/pick up), or limited parking if you register your car registration inside the pub.
+George Inn at Bathampton has free parking for a maximum 3hrs (best for drop-off/pick up).

 K